TerryRuskoski/terryruskoski.github.io/about.md

 I’m a systems thinker driven to understand how complex environments function—and why they sometimes don’t.

 My path hasn’t been linear, but the throughline has been consistent.
-I began with a BA in Sociology, where I was trained to think about systems at the human level—how people interact with structures, where breakdowns occur, and how environments shape behavior.
-I then moved into healthcare and later into research, ultimately earning a PhD in Biochemistry.
+I began with a BA in Sociology, focusing on workplace and organizational dynamics—how people interact with systems, where breakdowns occur, and how structures shape behavior.
+That perspective carried with me as I moved into healthcare and later into research, ultimately earning a PhD in Biochemistry.

 While the domains changed, my approach did not.